jaredwins99/jaredwins99/README.md

   **RESULT**: USEFUL.
 Great as a model, but for alt proteins displacing demand, not so much...

-- [*RAG for Stan modeling*](https://github.com/jaredwins99/llm-reproducibility-hooks): Aggregated all accessible statistical case studies done with the Stan programming language, including harder-to-find dev features.
-Designed a test to evaluate Claude's performance on composite simulated modeling tasks as well as recent empirical ones by using hooks to pre-reference gold-standard Stan practices and force validation practices.

-  **RESULT**: ONGOING.

 - [*MARL for leader-follower dynamics*](https://github.com/jaredwins99/marl-leader-follower): Designed and implemented a custom system and environment for two reinforcement learning agents to cooperate on a foraging task.
 The idea was to assess whether, dependent on environmental features, the agents would specialize into different roles.

   **RESULT**: SO-SO.
 Do the agents cooperate?
 Yes.
 Do they adopt leader-follower dynamics?
 Somewhat.
 To the extent that mice do?
 Not at all.